jaspervdj/patat/README.md

 Supported transitions `type`s:

  -  `slideLeft`: slides the new slide in from right to left.

-    Arguments:
+ -  `dissolve`: changes characters over time.

+All transitions currently take these arguments:

  -  `frameRate`: number of frames per second.
 Defaults to 24.
  -  `duration`: duration of the animation in seconds.
 Defaults to 1.

 Trivia
 ------